Thousands of accounting and finance professionals each day choose temp work for the many benefits it provides, including the following:

 Also, keep in mind that your temporary assignment can also help you advance your job search.
 You never know when a position might open at the company where you’re working, or others you meet during the course of your assignment may be willing to recommend you for a position they’ve heard about through their network.

-Are you interested in seeing the kind of temporary jobs out there?
+Are you interested in seeing the temporary job openings out there?

 Editor's note: This post was originally published in 2013 and was recently updated to reflect more current information.